bertsky/nmalign/README.md

 all rows _i_ to subslices of _j_, respectively.
 (Otherwise continue with the global assignment.)

+### Interactive approval

+If enabled, during 2. (after one alignment pair, or after a list of subalignments have been found), prints this pair as a diff and prompts for approval.

+If granted, proceeds normally.
+Else, if this was a subalignment, drops that result and proceeds to the global alignment for that segment (prompting again).
+Otherwise, skips that pair and proceeds to the next-best one.

 ## Open Tasks

-It may help to offer some interface allowing an interactive UI in the loop.

-Also, if OCR confidence data is available on the input, this should be utilised.
+If OCR confidence data is available on the input, this should be utilised.